zxdavb/evohome-async/README.md

 Python client to _asynchronously_ access the [Total Connect Comfort](https://international.mytotalconnectcomfort.com/Account/Login) RESTful API.

 It is largely a faithful port of https://github.com/watchforstock/evohome-client, which is not async-aware.
-That is, it has the same schema (same namespace, same JSON).
+That is, it exposes the same schema (same namespace, same JSON).

 Some additional functionality has been added (e.g. restore schedules by name, as an alternative to by id).

-It provides support for **Evohome** and the **Round Thermostat**.
+It provides support for **Evohome**, the **Round Thermostat** and some others.
 It supports only EU/EMEA-based systems, please use [somecomfort](https://github.com/kk7ds/somecomfort) for US-based systems.

 This client uses the [aiohttp](https://pypi.org/project/aiohttp/) library.
 If you prefer a non-async client, [evohome-client](https://github.com/watchforstock/evohome-client) uses [requests](https://pypi.org/project/requests/) instead.